Second French Empire: Foreign policy

 The Crimean War ended in 1856, a victory for Napoleon III and a resulting peace that excluded Russia from the Black Sea.
 His son Louis-Napoléon Bonaparte was born the same year, which promised a continuation of the dynasty.

 In 1859, Napoleon led France to war with Austria over Italy.
 France was victorious and gained Savoy and Nice.

 The commercial treaty with Great Britain in 1860 ratified the free trade policy of Richard Cobden and Michel Chevalier, had brought upon French industry the sudden shock of foreign competition.
 Thus both Catholics and protectionists discovered that authoritarian rule could be favourable when it served their ambitions or interests, but not when exercised at their expense.

-France was officially neutral throughout the American Civil War, 1861–1865 and never recognised the Confederate States of America.
+France was officially neutral throughout the American Civil War (1861–1865) and never recognised the Confederate States of America.
 The Union warned that recognition would mean war.
 However, the textile industry needed Southern cotton, and Napoleon had imperial ambitions in Mexico, which could be greatly aided by the Confederacy.
 At the same time, other French political leaders, such as Foreign Minister Édouard Thouvenel, supported the United States.
 Napoleon helped finance the Confederacy but refused to intervene actively until Britain agreed, and London always rejected intervention.
 The Emperor realised that a war with the US without allies would spell disaster for France.

 Napoleon dreamed of building a French economic sphere in Latin America, centered on Mexico.
 He helped to promote rapid economic modernisation, but his army battled diehard insurgents who had American support.
 By 1863, French military intervention in Mexico to set up a Second Mexican Empire headed by Emperor Maximilian, brother of Franz Joseph I of Austria, was a complete fiasco.
 The Mexicans fought back and after defeating the Confederacy the U.S. demanded the French withdraw from Mexico—sending 50,000 veteran combat troops to the border to ram the point home.
 The French army went home; the puppet emperor did not leave and was executed.

-From 1861 to 1863 France embarked on colonising experiments in Cochinchina (southern Vietnam) and Annam (central Vietnam).
-The conquest was bloody but successful, and supported by large numbers of French soldiers, missionaries and businessmen, as well as the local Chinese entrepreneurial element.
+From 1861 to 1863, France embarked on colonising experiments in Cochinchina (southern Vietnam) and Annam (central Vietnam).
+The conquest was bloody but successful, and supported by large numbers of French soldiers, missionaries, and businessmen, as well as the local Chinese entrepreneurial element.

-General Bazaine attacks the fort of San Xavier during the siege of Puebla, Mexico, 29 March 1863.